Thursday, 21 August 2025

 Meanwhile, the Gryphons of space survived and thrived, feeding exclusively upon the fires of the mighty star.

-Disney World's Discordian Villains Rennivation
+Disney World's Discordian Villains Rennovation

 Disney Parks have been in a bit of a rough shape.
-Financial flops in the box office and the corona lockdowns have g reduced the power of the company, and while the damage might have been exaggerated by some anti-woke channels online, it is clear that they are having problems.
+Financial flops in the box office and the corona lockdowns have greatly reduced the power of the company, and while the damage might have been exaggerated by some anti-woke slop channels online, it is clear that they are having problems.

 My personal favorite is the creepy Walt Disney animatronic that malfunctioned in front of the audience a few days ago.